debbiemarkslab/plmc/README.md

       -h  --help                       Usage

 ## Compilation
-plm can be compiled to single-core without external libraries, but requires OpenMP for multi-core compilation.
+plmc can be compiled to single-core without external libraries, but requires OpenMP for multi-core compilation.
 On Mac OS X, `clang` does not yet support OpenMP, but versions of `GCC` that do can be found as precompiled binaries [here](http://hpc.sourceforge.net/) or downloaded through package managers like homebrew or macports.

 **Multicore**.
 To compile with `gcc` and OpenMP: